Twin Cities, Gemini

-Fortuna held her gaze before speaking, “The engagement between the Campanas and Romanos has obviously been postponed.
+Fortuna had held her gaze before speaking, “The engagement between the Campanas and Romanos has obviously been postponed.
 Goodwill aside, we can’t allow the Campanas to handle this investigation on their own.”

-Saints.
+Saints, Cadence had thought.
 An entire engagement postponed just like that.
 Was the whole romance between Fortuna and Ambrose broken off like that?
 All that passion gone—rather, put on hold—in an instant?
 Was there even any passion to begin with, or were they both batting eyes at each other at face value?

-Bah.
-None of it involved her.
+But none of it had involved her.
 No use thinking about it.

 It was then that Cadence had finally noticed the flowers sitting in the vase on the table behind Fortuna.
 “So ya want me ta look into the Campanas?
 I heard their don is makin’ a fast recovery, so it does seem a little weird.
-‘Course, intentions aside, the idea that a don would knock himself into a hospital room just ta gain the upper hand does seem a bit extra—for both sides.” —Saints, she was rambling.
+‘Course, intentions aside, the idea that a don would knock himself into a hospital room just ta gain the upper hand does seem a bit extra—for both sides.” —She knew she had been rambling.
 Too much time talking to Atienna— “Then again, this city is—”

-Fortuna seemed to notice her gaze because she soon clarified: “You’re mistaking my intentions, Morello.
+Fortuna had clarified after noticing Cadence’s gaze: “You’re mistaking my intentions, Morello.
 Yes, I want you to look into the Campanas, but I also need you to look into the Foxmans.
 One of them may have gotten their hands on a Specialist who was capable of doing something like that.
 I don’t care about why someone did this.
 I want to know who.
 And how.”

 “Ya sure that’s a good investment of time?
 I mean, they weren’t even there.”
 Which made them even more suspect.